cksystemsteaching/selfie/manuscript/semantics.md

 {line-numbers=off}
 ```
 > ./selfie -c selfie.c -o selfie.m
-./selfie: this is selfie's starc compiling selfie.c
+./selfie: selfie compiling selfie.c with starc
 ...
-./selfie: 121660 bytes with 28779 instructions and 6544 bytes of data written into selfie.m
+./selfie: 168008 bytes with 38950 instructions and 12080 bytes of data written into selfie.m
 ```

 The three dots `...` indicate that we omitted some output that is either identical to or insignificantly different from the previous output.
 The command produces a file called `selfie.m` that contains machine code compiled from `selfie.c` using the starc compiler in `selfie` rather than the cc compiler.
 The process is called self-compilation.